Apsd1109/apsd1109.github.io/_blogs/2023-10-xx-seeing-seven.md

 > I gave her time to repent, but she refuses to repent of her sexual immorality.
 Behold, I will throw her onto a sickbed, and those who commit adultery with her I will throw into great tribulation, unless they repent of her works, and I will strike her children dead.
 And all the churches will know that I am he who searches mind and heart, and I will give to each of you according to your works.
 (Revelation 2:21–23, ESV)

-The call to action is quite clear, to repent of sin.
+The call to action is quite clear: repent of your sin.
 Being part of a church that is **actively rebelling against God** will not be good for your soul, so stay away!

 ## Sardis: Lifeless, dead works

 > I know your works.
 You have the reputation of being alive, but you are dead.
 Wake up, and strengthen what remains and is about to die, for I have not found your works complete in the sight of my God.
 (Revelation 3:1a–2, ESV)

 The church in Sardis is one of two churches which Jesus only rebukes.
-Jesus gives a stern warning and call to action, "Wake up, and strengthen what remains".
+Jesus gives a stern warning and call to action: "Wake up, and strengthen what remains".
 What is deceptive about churches like the one in Sardis, is that on the surface, they seem lively (read, full of activity), yet on the inside, within their congregation, they are dead (read, lacking in abundance of life).
 I personally am weary of churches that heavily promote running countless activities to attract people to their church, as what often happens is that the spiritual liveliness of the congregation is sacrificed.
 Their reliance on themselves is exalted and their reliance on God is diminished, for they're merely interested in raising their own banner, promoting "a new \<INSERT CHURCH NAME OR CITY HERE\>", instead of fixing their eyes on **the New Jerusalem**.
-I won't ramble on anymore, since [I did that in an earlier blog](2023-04-29-when-the-clouds-roll-in.md), sharing my takeaways from a bunch of books on the topic of "ministry in the secular age", which I highly recommend you check out if you are interested in this particular topic.
+I won't ramble on anymore, since [I did that in an earlier blog](2023-04-29-when-the-clouds-roll-in.md), where I shared my takeaways from a bunch of books on the topic of "ministry in the secular age", which I highly recommend you check out if you are interested in this particular topic.

 ## Philadelphia: Keeping God's word and never denying Jesus